Braves vs. Reds Player Props Betting Odds

 Steer Stats

-- Spencer Steer has 73 hits with 18 doubles, two triples, 10 home runs, 32 walks and 40 RBI.
-He's also stolen seven bases.
+- Spencer Steer has 74 hits with 18 doubles, two triples, 11 home runs and 32 walks.
+He has driven in 42 runs with seven stolen bases.

 Steer Recent Games